gi-bielefeld/scj-carp/README.md

 Run `python3 scj_carp.py <unimog>` where `<unimog>` contains all genomes in unimog format (https://bibiserv.cebitec.uni-bielefeld.de/dcj).

-The script will output a triple ("Carp index") consisting of the CARP measure, total number of marker occurrences in the Pangenome and relative CARP measure (CARP measure divided by Pangenome Size).
+The script will output a triple ("Carp index") consisting of the CARP measure, total number of marker occurrences in the pangenome and relative CARP measure (CARP measure divided by pangenome size).

 ### Optional Parameters